 Cardiac rhabdomyomas are often multiple and can represent up to 90% of cardiac tumors in the pediatric populat...

-A helpful mnemonic for remembering some causes and complications of oligohydramnios is:
+A helpful mnemonic for remembering some causes of oligohydramnios is:

 R: renal abnormalities (decreased urine output)